Domestic Violence and Placing a GPS Device in New Jersey

 The court found that Defendant’s actions met the definition of “stalking” under New Jersey law N.J.S.A.
 2C:12-10, but did not meet the definition of “harassment” under N.J.S.A.
 2C:33-4, because he did not intent for the plaintiff to find out.
 The court entered a Final Restraining Order (FRO).

-If you have need help with a domestic violence situation, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.SOURCES
+If you have need help with a domestic violence situation, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.SOURCES

 L.A.V.H. v.
 R.J.V.H., No. A-6292-09T4 (N.J.
 Super.
 2011).